 You will learn how to administer and write up assessment summaries for the following four assessments.
-If you are currently teaching in a school and want to complete these with one of your students, you may.
+If you are currently teaching in a school and are able to complete these assessments with one of your students, please do so.
 If you do not have a field experience through teaching employment right now, you will complete these with someone you know outside of school.
 This could be a family member, relative, neighbor, friend's kid, someone you know in the community, etc.